sambacha/jsonlint/README.md

 * Can parse and skip JavaScript-style comments.
 * Can accept single quotes (apostrophes) as string delimiters.
 * Implements JavaScript modules using [UMD](https://github.com/umdjs/umd) to work everywhere.
-* Can use the native JSON parser to gain the [best performance](./benchmarks#json-parser-comparison), while showing error messages of the same quality.
+* Prefers using the native JSON parser to gain the [best performance](./benchmarks#json-parser-comparison), while showing error messages of the same quality.
 * Depends on up-to-date npm modules with no installation warnings.
-* Small size - 13.4 kB minified, 4.6 kB gzipped.
+* Small size - 17.6 kB minified, 6.1 kB gzipped.

 ## Command-line Interface